 Same thing with my manufacturers.
 I don’t cut corners.
 Use the ingredients I talked about.
 I don’t care what the price is, it needs to taste authentic, the way I eat it in my house.

-What I learnt is that coming to this country and not having godfathers and godmothers in the business was very difficult but I surrounded myself with knowledge.
-I was craving for knowledge, asking people what they did at one stage or the other in their journey to success.
-When they tell you, you sit back, thank them and go practice.
+What I learned is that coming to this country and not having godfathers and godmothers in the business was very difficult but I surrounded myself with knowledge.
+I was craving knowledge, asking people what they did at one stage or the other in their journey to success.
+When they tell you, you sit back, thank them, and go practice.

 If her cultural heritage gave her an advantage in business

 Being Nigerian cuts both ways.
 We think we can do everything; we have no hindrances with the best, then you come to this country and you find out that there is a lot of game to play in corporate America and in the real world of selling your product.
 How you navigate that comes with the experience especially when you don’t have people to hold you by the hand.
 We are the first generation of people to come to America and trying to fill our way through and now that we know, we are going to teach it to the rest and say this is how we did it and survive.